Skip to Main Content

 • Cited reference method

 The quick and dirty approach can be the first step in exploring a topic and gathering search terms specific to that topic.
 These could be author's names, words that appear in titles and abstracts and subject headings.
 To obtain more detailed information about a subject or find lots of information, you can use the snowball method.
-And when you want to find more recent publications on a topic, use the cited reference approach.
+To only find the references on the topic you are interested in from a bibliography, use the headings and subheadings as filters.
+When you want to find more recent publications on a topic, use the cited reference approach.
+And when you have found one paper that fits your research use the author search to find more by the same author.

 Quick & dirty